Reinaldo Navia: Racing and LDU Quito

 After of failed to join Colo-Colo for indiscipline problems in the Copa América, on 24 August 2007, Navia had come to verbal agreements with Racing Club de Avellaneda, being presented as new player of the club one day later saying: "I want to collaborate in a team that need be champion".

 Navia made his Primera División debut for the Academy on 3 October, as a 73rd-minute substitution in a 3–2 home defeat against Tigre.
 Three days later he made his first start for Racing in a 2–2 draw with Rosario Central, being replaced in the 63rd minute.
 His firsts 90th minutes for the club was in the last week of the tournament against in a 1–0 victory over Colón.
 He had more continuity in the team during the season 2008, especially in the final part of the tournament with the coach Juan Manuel Llop.
 On 17 May, as a starter he scored his first goal for the club at 14th minute in a 2–1 loss against Boca Juniors at La Bombonera.

 Navia joined LDU Quito on 24 July 2008, signing a one-year contract for an undisclosed fee.
 Shortly after his arrival he looked his move to Quito as a chance for return to the Chile national team after an abrupt departure after of the Copa América 2007.

 His debut came on 14 August for the first round Copa Sudamericana against Bolívar, game on that he scored the club's fourth goal in a 4–2 victory.
 Navia made his first league appearance in a 0–0 draw with Tecnico Universitario.
 For the Sudamericana in the second leg of the first round's, he scored his side's goal in a 2–1 away loss to Bolívar.
 On 14 September, he scored a goal against Deportivo Cuenca at 90-minute, defeating 2–1 to Cuenca.
 His goal made that Liga qualified to the playoffs in the second place of the Group stage.
 In the final stage the club was runner-up of the tournament and in the league last game he scored a twice in a 4–3 victory over Macará.

 On 21 December 2008, he played in the final of the FIFA Club World Cup against Manchester United as an 87th-minute substitution for Luis Bolaños.
 In this game Liga was defeated 1–0 with a goal of Wayne Rooney at 73rd minute.
 After of the runner-up achieved the club, many fans at Casa Blanca Stadium received to the team in his arrival to Ecuador.
 Navia affirmed that he are very excited as his teammates.
-On 16 February 2009, he suffered a two-months injury risking his permanence in the team, because his contract expire on June.
+On 16 February 2009, he suffered a two-month injury risking his permanence in the team, because his contract expire on June.